 A single indirect tax rate to be used in the nation is the goods and services tax (GST).
 It combines the federal and state taxes levied in the nation into a single tax rate.
 The Constitution (122nd Amendment) Bill, India’s equivalent of the GST Bill, was first proposed in 2014.
 This was approved in 2016 and given the name The Constitution (101st Amendment) Bill, 2016 by the Rajya Sabha.

 Since India is a federal republic, the central (CGST) and state (SGST) levels of GST would be imposed simultaneously.
 The Union will create and implement a common basis for both levels.
-The charge for CGST and SGST will be based on the destination concept.
+The charge for CGST and SGST will be based on the concept of destination.
 As a result, import taxes will equal domestic goods and services taxes, while exports will no longer be taxed.
 The nation’s interstate shipments will be subject to an Integrated Goods and Services Tax (IGST).
 The applicable state’s CGST and SGST will be added to create the IGST.
 A GST council would be established to address all concerns and suggestions on GST.
 Additionally, the Centre will levy an extra 1% tax for the supply of products above and above IGST, allocating the revenue generated to the origin states.

 The federal government will cover the losses suffered by the states and offer compensation for five years to ensure an effective and successful implementation of the GST.
 GST registration online would streamline India’s indirect tax structure and lessen administrative burdens.
 It will bring about a big transformation by establishing a single national market with a single tax system.